lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
 *field* must be a valid reference to a field.
 An implicit [@current](#level-alias) is assumed if no level specification is given.
-Slot modifiers and other modifiers such as offst and direction access are ignored.
+Slot modifiers and other modifiers such as offset and direction access are ignored.

 #### Example
 <pre>